CenterForTheBuiltEnvironment/comfort_tool/README.md

 Features
 --------
 1. Models.
-    * Adaptive (input: air temperature, MRT, mean outdoor temperature, air velocity)
+    * Adaptive (inputs: air temperature, MRT, mean outdoor temperature, air velocity)
-    * with elevated air speed
+    * PMV with and without elevated air speed
-2. Clothing ensemble creator
+2. Clothing ensemble creator.
-3. Clothing and metabolic activity tables
+3. Clothing and metabolic activity tables.
-4. Dual units (SI, IP)
+4. Dual units (SI, IP).
-5. Local air speed control
+5. Local air speed control.
-6. Operative temperature specification or Air temperature and Mean Radiant Temperature specification
+6. Operative temperature specification or Air temperature and Mean Radiant Temperature specification.
-7. 1-to-1 humidity specification conversion (Relative humidity, vapor pressure, dew point, wet bulb, humidity ratio)
+7. 1-to-1 humidity specification conversion (Relative humidity, vapor pressure, dew point, wet bulb, humidity ratio).
 8. Globe temperature to MRT converter – input: air temperature, air speed, globe temperature, globe diameter, globe emissivity.
-Output: Mean Radiant Temperature
+Output: Mean Radiant Temperature.
-9. Local thermal discomfort: short questionnaire that allows the user to assess risks of local thermal discomfort as defined by Standard 55
+9. Local thermal discomfort: short questionnaire that allows the user to assess risks of local thermal discomfort as defined by Standard 55.
-10. Interactive charts: psychrometric chart, temperature–relative humidity chart, adaptive chart
+10. Interactive charts: psychrometric chart, temperature–relative humidity chart, adaptive chart.
-11. Mouse values: psychrometric variables displayed for each position of the cursor when the mouse moves on the chart
+11. Mouse values: psychrometric variables displayed for each position of the cursor when the mouse moves on the chart.
-12. Dynamic predictive clothing calculator
+12. Dynamic predictive clothing calculator.
-13. Comfort Ranges: the ability to plot how the PMV and PPD ranges change in the psychrometric chart when clothing, metabolic activity, air velocity, and mean radiant temperature variables are changed within a given range
+13. Comfort Ranges: the ability to plot how the PMV and PPD ranges change in the psychrometric chart when clothing, metabolic activity, air velocity, and mean radiant temperature variables are changed within a given range.
 14. Comparison of comfort conditions: possibility of visually comparing two or more thermal comfort simulations.
-Instead of manually transcribing the output of thermal comfort simulations with the tool, it would be practical to enable a simple visualization to compare several conditions
+Instead of manually transcribing the output of thermal comfort simulations with the tool, it would be practical to enable a simple visualization to compare several conditions.
 15. EN 15251 compliance: this section of the tool can be used to assess the compliance of indoor conditions to the European standard.